n3wscott/sources/docs/spec/overview.md

 critical to developing a distributed system that reacts to events.

 A Source:
- - Produces CloudEvents in some way
+ - Produces or imports CloudEvents in some way
  - Sends CloudEvents
    - to a **sink** that it is told about
    - with a requested encoding (structured or binary)